-Halloween is associated with spooky haunted houses, costume parties and most of all, Halloween candy!
+Halloween is associated with spooky haunted houses, pet Halloween costumes (in the case of pet parents) and most of all, Halloween candy!
 Certain types of candy can be toxic and very dangerous to pets.
 Below are are five dangerous Halloween candies for dogs and cats.

 1. Candy Corn & Other High Sugar Candy

 Candies that are made with pure sugar can cause severe gas and diarrhea.
 The sugar not only provides a great source of food for gut bacteria to indulge on, it can also pull water into the colon and cause a bad case of diarrhea.

 These tasty treats combine two potentially deadly ingredients in dogs and cats.
 Chocolate is toxic to pets and can cause severe vomiting, diarrhea and seizures.
 Raisins (and other grape products) can cause severe kidney failure.
 The two of these combined is the ultimate toxic nightmare for pets.
 If your pet eats any chocolate covered raisins this Halloween, take them to your veterinarian immediately for treatment.